EricSaikali/paraphrasing/README.md

 **The core evaluation and reasoning of my work is detailed in the `paraphrasing.ipynb`.**

 ## Dataset
-The project uses the **Quora Question Pairs dataset**, dataset of paraphrases.
+The project uses the Quora Question Pairs dataset, dataset of paraphrases.
 ## Approaches Implemented

 ### 1. Simple Baseline: WordNet-based Paraphraser (`models/word_net_paraphraser.py`)